Ben Wicks: Biography

 Canada Games published a board game in collaboration with Ben called "Quick Picks With Ben Wicks" which is similar in game play to Pictionary.

 He also opened a pub in Toronto's Cabbagetown district named The Ben Wicks.
-The Parliament Street pub was sold to new owners July 2013.
+The Parliament Street pub was sold to new owners in July 2013.
 However, a blue plaque commemorating Wicks has been installed on the railing and a wall-sized outdoor cartoon by Wicks has been retained.

 Wicks was also known for his humanitarian work.
 He used his illustrations to publicize the plight of civilian sufferers of the Biafran War in Nigeria, and became a supporter of Oxfam.
-During the 1984–1985 famine in Ethiopia, he organized Cartoonists for Africa raising money and awareness.
+During the 1984–1985 famine in Ethiopia, he organized Cartoonists for Africa, raising money and awareness.
 Wicks spent much time in his later decades promoting literacy among children.

 In 1986, he was made a Member of the Order of Canada.

 In 1997, he donated material to the Ryerson University archives.

 Wicks died of cancer in 2000 at age 73.

 In Wicks' memory, the annual "Ben Wicks Award" was given from 2001 to 2010 to young talented cartoonists by Regional Maple Leaf Communications.

 In May 2007, Wicks was the subject of a court case, as his children tried to reclaim 2,408 vintage drawings left behind in a 1992 move.
 The family won the case and the court ordered the drawings to be returned to them.